Jeff Zucker: Early life and education

+Early career

 When he was not admitted to Harvard Law School, he began working at NBC by accepting an internship at the 1988 Summer Olympics.

-Producer of Today Show

 In 1989, he was a field producer for Today, and at 26 he became its executive producer in 1992.
 He introduced the program's trademark outdoor rock concert series and was in charge as Today moved to the "window on the world" Studio 1A in Rockefeller Plaza in 1994.
 He is credited with managing the show during its most successful years and launching it into its 16 years of ratings dominance.

-President of NBC Entertainment
+President (2000–2005)

 In 2000, he was named NBC Entertainment's president.
 A 2004 BusinessWeek Profile stated that "During that time he oversaw NBC's entire entertainment schedule.
 He kept the network ahead of the pack by airing the gross out show Fear Factor, negotiating for the cast of the hit series Friends to take the series up to a tenth season, and signing Donald Trump for the reality show The Apprentice.
 He is credited with the idea to extend Friends episodes by 10 minutes and convinced the cast to extend their contracts by two years.
 The Friends era was one of the most profitable ever for NBC.
 The Zucker era produced a spike in operating earnings for NBC, from $532 million the year he took over to $870 million in 2003."

 Zucker introduced Las Vegas, Law & Order: Criminal Intent, and Scrubs.
 He originated the idea of airing "Supersized" (longer than the standard 30-minute slot) episodes of NBC's comedies and aggressively programming in the summer months as cable networks began to draw away viewers with original programming from the network's rerun-filled summer slate.
 Bravo changed its programming direction towards reality television, while the newly acquired Spanish network Telemundo was positioned to be more competitive with leading network Univision.

-President of NBC Entertainment's News & Cable Group

 In December 2003, Zucker became president of NBC's Entertainment, News & Cable Group as well.

-President of NBC Universal Television Group

 Following the merger with French media empire Vivendi Universal, he became president of the newly formed NBC Universal Television Group in May 2004.
 Vivendi Universal had acquired Fox Interactive a year earlier in 2003.
 During Zucker's tenure, shows that he championed such as Father of the Pride and the Friends spinoff Joey were considered failures.

 Chief Executive Officer of NBC Universal Television Group

 On December 15, 2005, Zucker was promoted by NBC Universal to Chief Executive Officer of NBC Universal Television Group behind Robert Charles Wright, vice chairman of General Electric and chairman & CEO of NBC Universal.
-Zucker was responsible for all programming across the company’s television properties, including network, news, cable, sports and Olympics.
-His responsibilities also included the company’s studio operations and global distribution efforts.
+Zucker was responsible for all programming across the company's television properties, including network, news, cable, sports and Olympics.
+His responsibilities also included the company's studio operations and global distribution efforts.